Fitness Goal for Beginners – Introduction

 Make your goal even more effective by adding a deadline, such as “I’ll run 5k without stopping in three months.”

 Timeframes like this add a little urgency to your endeavors, making it even less likely that you’ll miss workouts along the way.

 Of course, you don’t HAVE to set goals, and indeed, many exercisers are happy working out without them.

-However, if your motivation and willpower need a boost, setting goals can help.
+However, if your motivation and willpower need a boost, setting goals from any of the examples mentioned above can help.